kunal1218/Ninofi/STRIPE_CONNECT_README.md

 ## License

-This integration is part of the Mavu contracting application and follows the same license terms.
+This integration is part of the Ninofi contracting application and follows the same license terms.